 InwoodNº8: Origin Park Terrace West

 As one of the last bastions of affordability in Manhattan, rediscovering the laid-back yet energetic vibe of Inwood can come as a surprise to some.

 A mix of primarily low-rise apartment buildings with a sprinkling of single-family homes, this area is a refreshing reprieve from the usual Manhattan scene.

 Set amidst hills and rivers, Inwood is rich in parklands and lush greenery.
-A large Dominican population within the area imbues it with culture and an abundance of delectable cuisine at every turn.
+A large diverse population within the area imbues it with culture and an abundance of delectable cuisine at every turn.

 - Once a very rural area up through the 1900s

 - Developed thereafter with Inwood's famous Art-Deco buildings

 - Northernmost point in Manhattan

 - Contains the Dyckman House, the last farmhouse in Manhattan